spokestack/spokestack.io/content/blog/integrating-spokestack-google-app-actions-3/index.md

 ## On to the fun stuff!

 That takes care of the setup, so let's move on to the code from [part 2](/blog/integrating-spokestack-google-app-actions-2) that we'll need to change.
-Spoiler alert: We'll be deleting more than we add.
+Spoiler alert: Thanks to delegating management duties to Spokestack Tray, we'll be deleting more than we add, resulting in a much simpler developer experience!

 First, the `Voice` class goes away entirely — all `Spokestack` interaction goes through Spokestack Tray.